 In cases where the analysis of a sample indicates that the sample does not contain an LMO, care has to be taken when reporting the data so that that the reader understands that a negative result has to be interpreted in the context of the technical limitations of the test preformed.
 Therefore, terminology such as “not detected” or “none detected” may be used.
 This type of terminology is preferable to statements like LMO is “not present”, “does not contain” or “negative” because it provides the reader with a framework that recognises the limitations of the methods performed, and that the LMO may be present in quantities that are below the limits of detection.
 To provide additional clarity to the reader, it is useful to state within the report what the limit of detection of the test is, together with the conditions in which the analysis is performed.
 It is also particularly important, in such cases, that control tests are well documented, as they provide relevant information on the quality of the data.

-An example of a negative report for LMOs would therefore indicate: A 2Kg sample of maize grains was submitted to the laboratory for analysis.
+An example of a negative report for LMOs would therefore indicate: A 2Kg sample of maize grains was submitted to the testing organisation for analysis.
 The whole sample was ground up and mixed.
 A 10g subsample was used to extract DNA using method number NO-1234.
 No genetic sequences from Roundup Ready Maize were detected using method number NO-5678 with a detection limit of 0.01% in this matrix.

-And a positive report would similarly indicate: A 2Kg sample of maize grains was submitted to the laboratory for analysis.
+And a positive report would similarly indicate: A 2Kg sample of maize grains was submitted to the testing organisation for analysis.
 The whole sample was ground up and mixed.
 A 10g subsample was used to extract DNA using method number NO-1234.
 Genetic sequences for the presence of Roundup Ready maize were detected using method number NO-5678 with the Waiblinger Screening matrix.

 If quantitative analyses were performed, amounts may be provided as relative or absolute values, and calibration curves or standards used need to be mentioned.